telerik/winforms-docs/controls/spellchecker/spellchecking-modes.md

 When using this mode, **RadSpellChecker** will check every word in a separate window, which looks like this:

->caption Figure 1: Spellchecking form in SpellCheckMode.WordByWord
+>caption Figure 1: SpellChecking form in SpellCheckMode.WordByWord

 ![WinForms RadSpellChecker Spellchecking form in SpellCheckModeWordByWord](images/spellchecker-spellchecking-modes001.png)